apache/cocoon/README.m10n.txt

 0. checkout complete trunk and
   $ mvn clean install -Dmaven.test.skip=true

-  Call this as long as you get "BUILD SUCCESSFUL".
+  Call this until you get "BUILD SUCCESSFUL" - sometimes donwloads from maven repositories are temporarily unaccessible and cause the build to fail.

 1. go to cocoon-webapp
-  $ mvn cocoo:deploy
+  $ mvn cocoon:deploy
   $ mvn jetty6:run

 2. point your browser to http://localhost:8888/ or http://localhost:8888/apps/cocoon-deployer-plugin-demo/test